Water rights -- California

 Found in 8 Collections and/or Records:

-Abstract Letter to Heinlen's brother John R. in Tulare County, California, discussing California water rights litigation which they were involved in: Heinlen vs C & K Irrigation Company, Heinlen vs Fowler Switch Company, and Heinlen vs F.C. & Irrigation Company.
+G. A. Heinlen was a resident of San Francisco, California.
+The collection contains one letter to Heinlen's brother John R. in Tulare County, California, discussing California water rights litigation in which they were involved: Heinlen vs. C&K Irrigation Company; Heinlen vs. Fowler Switch Company; and Heinlen vs. F.C. & Irrigation Company.

 Arguments of Lake Tahoe Protective Association against the six feet of storage-capacity asked for by the U. S. Reclamation Service on Lake Tahoe

 Lake Tahoe Protective Association was an organization of Lake Tahoe land owners headed by William S. Bliss.
 Contains statement, comments and letters by William S. Bliss and Edwin Duryea, Jr., consulting engineer for the Association from 1913.
 The Association was seeking to prevent the Reclamation Service from adding additional storage capacity to the dam at Lake Tahoe; the increase in capacity was to benefit the Newlands Reclamation Project near Fallon, Nevada.